isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/EQ2MyPrices/readme.txt

 Scan Sales
 ----------

-With this ticked the script will scan/compare the items you have up for sale.
+With this ticked the script will scan/compare the items you have up for sale, without this ticked it will not scan your sales items , useful if all you want to do is scan for items to buy.

 Logging
 -------